Achieving profitable business

 - Schedule manipulation and progression

-Factors which were rated closer to the median are:
+Factors which were rated closer to the

 - Integrated electronic commerce